Samuel Owusu

-Samuel Kwame Owusu (born 28 March 1996) is a Ghanaian professional footballer who plays as a winger for Serbian club Čukarički and Ghana national team.
+Samuel Kwame Owusu (born 28 March 1996) is a Ghanaian professional footballer who plays as a right winger for Israeli club Maccabi Petah Tikva and the Ghana national team.

 Club career

 Radnik Surdulica

 Born in Accra, Owusu played for Red Bull Ghana and Vision in his homeland, before moving abroad to Serbia and joining Radnik Surdulica in August 2014.
 He made 12 appearances in the 2014–15 Serbian First League, helping the club win the title and promotion to the top flight.
 In the 2015–16 Serbian SuperLiga, Owusu started playing more regularly, scoring seven times in 30 games.
 He signed a one-year extension with the club in May 2016.

 Gençlerbirliği

 In June 2016, Owusu was transferred to Turkish club Gençlerbirliği on a two-year deal with an option for another year.
 The transfer fee was reportedly €200,000.
 He made three appearances in the 2016–17 Turkish Cup, scoring one goal in a 6–0 home victory over Amed, but failed to appear in any league games during the season.